Antonio Valencia: Personal life

 Valencia and his wife, Zoila, have a daughter named Domenica, who was born during the 2006 World Cup.
 Along with former Wigan Athletic teammates Maynor Figueroa and Wilson Palacios, Valencia began taking English lessons.
 Whilst at Wigan his English lessons would be once a week, however since his move to Manchester United they were sometimes every day.
 Former Manchester United manager Sir Alex Ferguson described Valencia as a quiet and shy boy.
 His older brother, Éder, was also a professional footballer who played for Independiente José Terán in Ecuador.

+Valencia also has a tattoo on his upper arm paying tribute to former international teammate and close friend Christian "Chucho" Benítez, who died in 2013.